We prepare for the impact of the weather on our network by forecasting it daily and by understanding the projected impact of climate change

 For example, heavy rainfall can lead to flooding, stopping trains from running and damaging railway infrastructure, causing months of costly repairs.
 Flooding can lead to landslips, which tend to affect large areas and need substantial engineering work to make the railway safe again.

-Where possible, we use the latest technology to monitor when and where weather is likely to cause these kinds of problems so we can either prevent them or respond quickly to restore normal, safe service.
+Where possible, we use the latest technology (such as visual and thermal imaging from our helicopter and drones) to monitor when and where weather is likely to cause these kinds of problems so we can either prevent them or respond quickly to restore normal, safe service.

 We’re improving the weather resilience of our railway infrastructure, both now and for the future.
 This is important to maintain efficient and reliable train services for passengers.